ichigo-inc/maki-mongo/docs/api.md

 `wrapCollection<DocumentType>(name, { schema?, indexes? })`

-Wraps a collection for use with caramon and returns the `WrappedCollection`
+Wraps a collection for use with MakiMongo and returns the `WrappedCollection`

 - `name` is the name of the collection in MongoDB
 - `schema` is an optional Zod schema describing the type of documents to be stored in this collection.
-It's expected not to include the `_id` field; this is added by Caramon automatically
+It's expected not to include the `_id` field; this is added by MakiMongo automatically
 - `indexes` is an optional list of indexes to have on the collection.
 These will be synced to the collection during the connection process.
 See https://docs.mongodb.com/manual/reference/command/createIndexes/

 Example: